razifahmad/tools-list/README.md

 * **Twitter Exporter:**

 * **VeraCrypt:** To create a virtual encrypted disk within a file or encrypt a partition or the entire storage device with pre-boot authentication

+### Forensic
+* **[BleachBit](https://github.com/bleachbit/bleachbit):** System cleaner for antiforensics, security and protect privacy
+* **[ExifTool](https://github.com/exiftool/exiftool):** A platform-independent command-line application for reading, writing, and editing Meta information that is contained by image, audio and video files
+* **Ghiro:** Fully automated tool designed to run forensics analysis over a massive amount of images, just using an user friendly and fancy web application

+### Multimedia
 * **VLC:** Multimedia player and framework
+* **Custom Video Manipulation Utilities:** Video manipulation software, for editing such as Audacity and Handbrake
+* **Custom Video Download Utility:** Video download such as Clipgrabd, Jdownloader, YMate, Videograbber
+* **GIMP:** High quality photo manipulation and framework for scripted image manipulation

+### Productivity
+* **Kleopatra:** A certificate manager that allows for the management of all certificates in one tool
+* **Knock Pages:**

+* **LibreOffice:** Personal productivity suite that gives six feature rich applications for all your document production, data processing needs and  etc